Global Citizenship in Education & Social Work (Location Enschede)

 This minor wants to facilitate students from different study programs to work together in a multidisciplinary team.
 This minor consist of 8 courses, divided in a general part (15 ECTS) and a practical part (15 ECTS)

 Here you find a description of these courses.

 1. Perspectives on Global Citizenship

 We will read and discuss scientific articles and theories about global (and European) citizenship.
 Different perspectives on global citizenship and cosmopolitanism will lead to different approaches in the working field.

 2. Identity in the 21 first century

 When we talk about globalization and the global village, identity is often discussed.
 What does national identity mean in a world that is characterized by growing interconnectedness, information technologies and social media?

 For various reasons cultural diversity entails an ethical challenge for every professional.
 How to deal with different opinions and customs, values and norms and what is the role of the universal human rights in everyday life and in our various fields of work?

 Violent extremism and the underlying forces of radicalization are among the most pervasive challenges of our globalized world.
-We will explore the role and function of schools, teachers, social workers and various organizations within neighborhoods and local communities regarding this issue.
+We'll explore the role and function of (professionals in) schools, employment services, social work and various other organizations within neighborhoods and local communities regarding this issue.